 The Spouse Visa extension is designed for non-EEA residents who have been living in the UK under a Spouse Visa.

-If you wish to stay in the UK when your Spouse Visa expires, you can apply for a Spouse Visa extension.
-The Spouse Visa extension, like the Spouse Visa, lasts for 30 months.
+If you wish to stay in the UK when your initial Spouse Visa expires, you can apply for a Spouse Visa renewal or extension.
+The Spouse Visa extension, like the Spouse Visa, lasts for 30 months or 2.5 years.
 When the extension expires, you can apply for Indefinite Leave to Remain status, which can eventually lead to British citizenship.

 The requirements for the extension are similar to the original Spouse Visa and include being able to prove that you have been in a genuine relationship with your spouse/partner, and intend to carry on living together in the UK.

 Also, in most cases, an applicant will need to be able to show that they have a combined income with their spouse/partner of at least £18.600.
 Detailed below is all you need to know about the Spouse Visa extension after 2.5 years and beyond Spouse visa renewal.

-What are the Spouse Visa extension UK requirements?
+What are the Spouse Visa extension UK requirements after 2.5 years?

 The Spouse Visa requirements you need to meet to be eligible for an extension vary depending on the individual’s personal circumstances, but a universal condition is proof of the relationship between you and your partner.

 Your spouse/partner needs to be a British citizen or have settled status, such as Indefinite Leave to Remain, in order for you to be eligible for the extension.
-It is also possible to apply to extend your time in the UK if your partner has refugee or humanitarian protection status in the UK.
+It is also possible to apply to extend your time in the UK if your partner has refugee status or humanitarian protection status in the UK.

 You must be able to prove that the relationship between you and your partner is genuine and recognised in the UK, whether it is a marriage or civil partnership.
 Alternatively, you need to show that you have been in a relationship which is akin to a marriage or civil partnership for at least two years.

-In addition to the genuine relationship requirement, the majority of applicants will need to fulfil these conditions:
+In addition to the genuine relationship requirement, the majority of applicants will need to fulfil these eligibility criteria: